 So, what happens to those who drink a dozen cans daily of the caramel-colored elixir, which contains a blend of the sweetener aspartame and artificial and natural flavors, among other ingredients?

-suggests that artificially sweetened drinks can increase one's appetite and the desire for sweets.
+Some research suggests that artificially sweetened drinks can increase one’s appetite and the desire for sweets.
 This effect was linked to aspartame, the most frequently used sweetener in diet beverages, which generates a similar response in the body as sugar.
 Just 30 minutes after drinking either a diet soda containing aspartame or the same amount of regular soda (with sucrose), the body reacts with similar concentrations of glucose and insulin.

 From a scientific perspective, this finding is suggestive but “not very strong,” said Susan Swithers, a professor of psychological sciences at the Purdue University College of Health and Human Sciences.

 She sees aspartame’s effects as “teasing” the body.

 “You get this very sweet taste; your body says ‘I’m about to get sugar; I’m about to get energy,’ but those never arrive,” Swithers said, based on her research of diet soda consumption in animals.
 The result is, your body learns sweet taste is no longer a good signal, so instead of producing normal responses immediately, it delays.
 This becomes problematic when you eat actual sugar, because your blood sugar rises a little higher than it normally would, and as a result, you may eat more than usual, she explained.

 “It’s kind of a small thing that happens,” she said, but over time, the cumulative effects might be strong, particularly in humans.